Skip to main content

 Headaches can have various causes, and their origins can vary depending on the type of headache.
 The most common types of headaches include tension headaches, migraine headaches, and cluster…

-Helicobacter pylori, often abbreviated as H. pylori, is a type of bacteria that can infect the stomach lining and cause various digestive problems.
-Here's an overview of H. pylori, including its…
+Helicobacter pylori, often abbreviated as H. pylori, is a type of bacteria that infects the stomach lining of humans.
+It is one of the most common bacterial infections worldwide.
+H. pylori is a gram-…